r-transit/tidytransit/conduct.md

 # Contributor Code of Conduct

-As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+As contributors to this project, we pledge to respect all people who contribute.

-We expect that participants in this project will not harass one another.
+We also expect that contributors to this project will not harass one another.

-Examples of unacceptable behavior include, but are not limited to, the use of secual language or imagery, derogatory comments, personal attacks, trolling, insults, and harassment.
+Examples of harrassment include, but are not limited to, the use of secual language or imagery, derogatory comments, racism, personal attacks, trolling, insults, and harassment.

-Project are responsible for removing and editing such comments, commits, code, wiki edits, issues, and other contributions.
-Project maintainers and contributors who do not follow the Code of Conduct will be removed.
+Contributors are responsible for responding to such comments, commits, code, wiki edits, issues, and other contributions.
+Project contributors who do not follow the Code of Conduct will be removed.

-Please report instances of abusive, harassing, or otherwise unacceptable behavior.
-Please feel free to contacting one or more of the project maintainers or contributors, or open an issue.
+Please report instances of harrassment.
+You can do so by contacting one or more of the project contributors, or by opening an issue.